Science Spoofs, Physics Pranks and Astronomical Antics: Monopoles

 \section{Monopoles}

 On Valentine's Day in 1982, an experiment designed by Blas Cabrera recorded an event that had all the characteristics of the hypothesised magnetic monopole \cite{Cabrera}.
 This caused a great deal of excitement at the time, but no further events were seen and later experimental results placed very stringent limits on the flux of monopoles.
-One problem is that since it was a weekend, no one was scheduled to be in the lab that day.
-A suggestion is that the apparent event may have been a prank played by a student \cite{monopole}.
-However, no one has ever owned up!
-The possibility that this might have been a prank is interesting because just a year before, Sidney Coleman, in some published physics lectures \cite{Coleman}, had introduced the ``monopole hoax'' as a way for theorists to fool experimentalists that they'd seen a monopole using ``a very long, very thin solenoid \dots many miles long'' having one end in the laboratory and the other very far away.
+One problem is, since it was a weekend, no one was scheduled to be in the lab that day.
+It has been suggested that the apparent event may have been a prank played by a student \cite{monopole}; however, no one has ever owned up!\@ The possibility of it being a prank is interesting because, just a year before, Sidney Coleman, in some published physics lectures \cite{Coleman}, had introduced the ``monopole hoax'' as a way for theorists to fool experimentalists that they'd seen a monopole using ``a very long, very thin solenoid \dots many miles long'' having one end in the laboratory and the other very far away.
 Could this light-hearted suggestion have been the inspiration for a practical joke?

-\section{Other Spoof Papers}
+\section{Other spoof papers}

+An early example of a scientific lampoon from the Journal of Irreproducible Results in 1956 was ``Theoretical zipperdynamics'' \cite{Zipper}.
+This paper described the quantized nature of the position of a zipper, the unobservability of ``zipperbewegung'' and attempts to solve the semi-infinite zipper using the Schroedzipper equation.
+It included references to several earlier papers, including one by H.~Quantum on zipper theory, ``which is incidentally applicable to such minor Problems as Black Body Radiation, Atomic Spectroscopy, Chemical Binding and Liquid Helium''.

-Occasionally mainstream journals will include humorous contributions, and such was the case with the 1970 paper in Science called ``Properties and Composition of Lunar Materials'' by Schreiber \& Anderson \cite{Cheese}.
-This presents the results of experiments to measure the sound speed in various substances, finding that the terrestrial materials that most closely match are various types of cheese.
+Although editors tend not to be known for their senses of humour, occasionally, mainstream journals will include tongue-in-cheek contributions; such was the case with the 1970 paper in Science called ``Properties and Composition of Lunar Materials'' by Schreiber \& Anderson \cite{Cheese}.
+This paper presents the results of experiments to measure the sound speed in various substances, finding that the terrestrial materials that most closely match the Moon are various types of cheese.

 One physics paper published in the Worm Runner's Digest was 1972's ``A theory of ghosts'' by D.A.
 Wright \cite{Ghosts1}.
 The article uses quantum mechanics, relativity and other bits of physics to describe how ghosts can penetrate walls, move quickly and be observed at low light levels.
 Additionally the author questions whether ghosts are fermions or bosons and speculates that they could be the source of the cosmic microwave background.